PSUTrec/TrafficIntelligenceTool/README.md

 Turn key solution for compilation and deployment of [Traffic Intelligence Tools](https://bitbucket.org/Nicolas/trafficintelligence/wiki/Home) with opencv 3.4.3 on Windows platform.

 ## Install required programs
-After clone the project, you need to run the [install script](https://github.com/PSUTrec/TrafficIntelligenceTool/blame/master/scripts/installti.bat) as Administrator.
+After cloning the project, you need to run the [install script](https://github.com/PSUTrec/TrafficIntelligenceTool/blame/master/scripts/installti.bat) as Administrator.
 ![Run](doc/installti.png)

 ### Following programs will be installed onto your windows system: